WildCard-TheBoard/WildCard-TheBoard.github.io/Privacy/privacy.md

 ### Contact Us
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact the author at jkadreamer at gmail dot com or moldlab at hotmail dot com.
+If you have any questions or suggestions about Privacy Policy, do not hesitate to contact the author at jkadreamer at gmail dot com or moldlab at hotmail dot com.